lombardpress/lombardpress-schema/docs/critical.md

 The goal of the LombardPress Critical Transcription specification is to offer a set of guidelines for the markup of medieval scholastic commentaries and texts that conform, as much as possible, to existing standards.
 Therefore, these guidelines adopt the rules and conventions of the [TEI guidelines](http://www.tei-c.org/) and, within these constraints, work to proscribe a single encoding practice where TEI offers multiple possibilities.

 # teiHeader

-The `teiHeader` defines meta data for the document about the file, including data on the author and title of the text as well as information about edition, the basis of the text, as well as important data on the encoding, such as which LBP schema version is used and the history of the file.
+The `teiHeader` defines metadata for the document about the file, including data on the author and title of the text as well as information about the edition.

 ## Rules